CaydendW/Cashew/help.md

 # Help
 ## Here is a list of all the current commands for Cashew:
+* You will have to say "Cashew" to activate him after that the following commands will be availible:

 1. Search conducts a search on Wikipedia.
 2. Bing searchs a query on Bing's search engine.